-[0378] Sentences in accordance with the invention are constructed from terms in the lexicon according to four expansion rules.
+Sentences in accordance with the invention are constructed from terms in the lexicon according to four expansion rules.
 The most basic sentences proceed from one of the following three constructions (any of which can be created from a T term in accordance with the expansion rules set forth hereinbelow).
 These structures, which represent the smallest possible sets of words considered to carry information, are the building blocks of more complex sentences.
 Their structural simplicity facilitates ready translation into conversational, natural-language sentences; thus, even complex sentences in accordance with the invention are easily transformed into natural-language equivalents through modular analysis of the more basic sentence components (a process facilitated by the preferred representations described later).

-[0379] Basic Structure 1 (BS1) is formed by placing a descriptor after a nominal term to form the structure TD.
+Basic Structure 1 (BS1) is formed by placing a descriptor after a nominal term to form the structure TD.
 BS1 sentences such as "dog brown" and "Bill swim" readily translate into the English sentence "the dog is brown" (or the phrase "the brown dog") and "Bill swims."

-[0380] BS2 is formed by placing a connector between two nominal terms to form the structure TCT.
+BS2 is formed by placing a connector between two nominal terms to form the structure TCT.
 BS2 sentences such as "dog eat food" readily translate into English equivalents.

-[0381] BS3 is formed by placing a logical connector between two nominal terms to form a series represented by the structure TCT....
-The series can be a single conjunction, such as "Bob and Ted," or compound structure such as "Bob and Ted and Al and Jill" or "red or blue or green."
+BS3 is found by placing a logical connector between two nominal terms to form a series represented by the structure TCT The series can be a single conjunction, such as "Bob and Ted," or compound structure such as "Bob and Ted and Al

-[0382] A sentence comprising one or more of the basic structures set forth above may be expanded using the following rules:
+A sentence comprising one or more of the basic structures set forth above may be expanded using the following rules:

-[0383] Rule I: To a nominal term, add a descriptor $(T \rightarrow TD)$
+Rule I: To a nominal term, add a descriptor (T->TD)

-[0384] In accordance with Rule I, any linguistic unit from the nominal class can be expanded into the original item followed by a new item from the descriptor class, which modifies the original item.
+In accordance with Rule I, any linguistic unit from the by a new item from the descriptor class, which modifies the original item.
 For example, "dog" becomes "dog big."
 Like all rules of the invention, Rule I is not limited in its application to an isolated nominal term (although this is how BS1 sentences are formed); instead, it can be applied to any nominal term regardless of location within a larger sentence.
-Thus, in accordance with Rule I, TD1 $\rightarrow$ (TD2)D1.
+Thus, in accordance with Rule I, $TD1 \rightarrow (TD2)D1$.
 For example, "dog big" becomes "(dog brown) big" (corresponding to English sentence, "the brown dog is big").